Earth

 Psychologically Speaking

-now known for several hundred years that the earth is not
+obviously known for the last several hundred years that the earth

-skeptics right?
-Does astrology require the average adherent to have
+right?
+Does astrology require the average adherent to have a “screw

-a “screw loose” in order to believe in such an arcane,
+loose” in order to believe there's something to the arcane,

 not necessary to have a “screw loose” in order to believe

 astrology works.
-Granted... it does help to have a reality view which
+Granted... it does help to have a view of reality

-allows for a belief in God, a higher power, or an entity of a higher
+that allows for a belief in a God, a higher power, or an entity of

-purpose.
-If believing in such an entity means that you have a “screw
+in such an entity means that you have a “screw loose,”

-loose,” then the vast majority of humans on our planet seem to
+then the vast majority of humans on our planet seem to have several

-have several “screws loose.”
-In the USA, Gallup Polls
+“screws loose.”
+In the USA, Gallup Polls taken over the

-taken over the past half century have consistently shown 9 out
+past half century have consistently shown 9 out 10 people report praying

 Stand